Kirsty Young: Personal life

+Health

-On Christmas Day 2022, Young appeared as the Interviewee on Desert Island Discs, the programme that she had hosted up until 2018, when she stepped down for well documented health reasons, suffering from fibromyalgia and rheumatoid arthritis.
-As her Island luxury item, Young chose to have a home cinema, with a full access to a library of every film she had ever watched.
+On Christmas Day 2022, Young appeared as the interviewee on Desert Island Discs, the programme that she had hosted up until 2018, when she stepped down for health reasons, suffering from fibromyalgia and rheumatoid arthritis.
+She chose as her luxury item a home cinema with access to every film she had ever watched.

-Young and Jones purchased their own uninhabited Loch Lomond Island in Scotland, their proposed development plans has attracted criticism from local conservationists in 2022.
+In an interview on 8 August 2024 with Emma Barnett, Young said she was living in chronic pain and said she felt a sense of "failure and shame", as well as a reluctance to talk about it to other people.
+She said that living with her chronic pain could make her feel 'hollowed out' and to lose her sense of self.
+Young supported self-management techniques to help live with chronic pain.

 Appointments

-In 2016 Young was appointed president of Unicef UK, her successor in 2020 is actress Olivia Colman.
+In 2016 Young was appointed president of UNICEF UK; she was succeeded in 2020 by actress Olivia Colman.

-In October 2019 she was appointed as a Director of Sussex Royal, The Foundation of the Duke and Duchess of Sussex and served until the Foundation was dissolved in July 2020.
+In October 2019 she was appointed as a director of Sussex Royal, "The Foundation of the Duke and Duchess of Sussex", and served until the Foundation was dissolved in July 2020.